Flags of the Dutch royal family: Princes

-The standard of a Dutch prince is rectangular in shape and of proportions 5:6.
+The standard of a Dutch prince is rectangular and of proportions 5:6.
 Flags of princes born into the royal family consist of a Nassau-blue cross on an orange field.

 Instead of the hunting horn of Orange in the upper right and the lower left quarters found in the monarch's standard, these are replaced with insignia obtained from the coat of arms of the family of the prince's parent who married into the royal family.

-Unlike the monarch's standard, the coat of arms of the kingdom is not surrounded by the insignia of the Great Cross of the Military Order of William, but is placed within an orange circle which replaces the center of the cross.
+Unlike the monarch's standard, the coat of arms of the kingdom is not surrounded by the insignia of the Great Cross of the Military Order of William, but is placed within an orange circle which replaces the centre of the cross.

 Princesses

 The flag of a Dutch princess is swallowtailed in shape and of proportions 5:6.
-Flags of princesses born into the royal family consist of a Nassau-blue cross on an orange field while the flags of princesses by marriage are reversed.
+Flags of princesses born into the royal family consist of a Nassau-blue cross on an orange field, while the flags of princesses by marriage are reversed.

 Unlike the flags for princes, the right side of the flag is devoid of any insignia.
 However, the left portion of a princess' flag contains the usual hunting horn of Orange and a personal insignia (obtained from the coat of arms of the princess' family married into the royal family) in the upper and lower left quarters of the flag respectively.

-Unlike the monarch's flag, the coat of arms is not surrounded by the insignia of the Grand Cross of the Military Order of William, but is placed either within an orange circle which replaces the center of a blue cross, or at the centre of an orange cross.
+Unlike the monarch's flag, the coat of arms is not surrounded by the insignia of the Grand Cross of the Military Order of William, but is placed either within an orange circle which replaces the centre of a blue cross, or at the centre of an orange cross.

 Consorts

 In general, the standard of a prince consort of the Netherlands is a rectangular flag with proportions 5:6 with the colours of the royal standard (i.e. the orange field and blue cross) reversed.
-The upper left and lower right quarters bear the lion from the Dutch coat of arms (holding arrows in one hand and brandishing a sword on the other) while the other two quarters have a personal figure taken from their personal coat of arms.
+The upper left and lower right quarters bear the lion from the Dutch coat of arms (holding arrows in one hand and brandishing a sword in the other) while the other two quarters have a personal figure taken from their personal coat of arms.

 In general, the standard of a queen consort, or the wife of a prince of the Netherlands, is a flag in the form of a swallow tail.
 The two right quarters are empty, the upper left corner bears the orange horn taken from the arms of the Principality of Orange and the lower left quarter has a personal figure, taken from their personal coat of arms.

-In both cases, the coat of arms of the kingdom is at the center of the cross.
+In both cases, the coat of arms of the kingdom is at the centre of the cross.